opensearch-project/project-website/_posts/2024-12-17-vscode-osd-setup.markdown

     }
     ```

-1. In the **Run and Debug** tab, select **Start Dashboards** from the dropdown menu and press the play icon.
+1. On the **Run and Debug** tab, select **Start Dashboards** from the dropdown menu and press the play icon.
 OSD should start after a period of time.

 Now you can set any breakpoint in `server` code.

-The **Debug** toolbar should appear under the **CALL STACK**, in a specific worker node, as shown in the following image.
+The **Debug** toolbar should appear under the **CALL STACK** in a specific worker node, as shown in the following image.

 ![debug-toolbar](/assets/media/blog-images/2024-12-17-vscode-osd-setup/debug-toolbar.png)

-Using this toolbar, you can resume breakpoints, step into code, and execute the next instruction, as shown in.
+Using this toolbar, you can resume breakpoints, step into code, and execute the next instruction.

 ## Configuring multi-root workspace integration

 For most development scenarios, working within the OSD Core should be sufficient.
 However, if you need to develop code for a plugin, the [multi-root workspaces feature](https://code.visualstudio.com/docs/editor/multi-root-workspaces) is a useful option.
-The setup for Jest, linting, and run configurations for plugins is similar to that of the OSD Core, so we won’t cover it in detail here.
+The setup for Jest, linting, and run configurations for plugins is similar to that of the OSD Core, so we won't cover it in detail here.

-In summary, for OSD to recognize plugins during development, the plugin's project root must be located within the `OpenSearch-Dashboards/plugins/` directory.
+In summary, in order for OSD to recognize plugins during development, the plugin's project root must be located within the `OpenSearch-Dashboards/plugins/` directory.
 The following image shows multi-root workspace integration.

 ![multi-root-workspaces](/assets/media/blog-images/2024-12-17-vscode-osd-setup/multi-root-workspaces.gif)

 ### Setup

-In this example, assume you're developing code for the [anomaly-detection-dashboards-plugin](https://github.com/opensearch-project/anomaly-detection-dashboards-plugin) and the project has been checked out in the `plugins` directory.
+In this example, assume you're developing code for the [anomaly-detection-dashboards-plugin](https://github.com/opensearch-project/anomaly-detection-dashboards-plugin) and that the project has been checked out in the `plugins` directory.

-1. Navigate one directory above the `OpenSearch-Dashboards` project folder and create a file called `OpenSearch-Dashboards.code-workspace`.
+1. Navigate to one directory above the `OpenSearch-Dashboards` project folder and create a file called `OpenSearch-Dashboards.code-workspace`.
 Add the following configuration to this file:

     ```json
     {